Learning Rate Curriculum: Experiments

-{\bf Baselines.} We compare LeRaC with two baselines: the conventional training regime (which uses early stopping and reduces the learning rate on plateau) and the state-of-the-art Curriculum by Smoothing~\cite{Sinha-NIPS-2020}.
-For CBS, we use the official code released by Sinha et al.~\cite{Sinha-NIPS-2020} at \url{https://github.com/pairlab/CBS}, to ensure the replicability of their method in our experimental settings, which include a more diverse selection of input data types and neural architectures.
+{\bf Baselines.} We compare LeRaC with two baselines: the conventional training regime (which uses early stopping, reduces the learning rate on plateau, and employs linear warm-up and cosine annealing when required) and the state-of-the-art Curriculum by Smoothing~\citep{Sinha-NIPS-2020}.
+For CBS, we use the official code released by \citet{Sinha-NIPS-2020} at \url{https://github.com/pairlab/CBS}, to ensure the reproducibility of their method in our experimental settings, which include a more diverse selection of input data types and neural architectures.
+In addition, we compare with several data-level and task-level curriculum learning methods \citep{Dogan-ECCV-2020,Wang-ICCV-2023,Khan-arXiv-2024,Khan-BigComp-2023,Khan-RTIP-2023} on CIFAR-10 and CIFAR-100.

+To apply CBS to non-convolutional architectures, we use 1D convolutional layers based on Gaussian filters with a receptive field of 3.
+For transformers, we integrate a 1D Gaussian layer before each transformer block, so the smoothing is applied on the sequence of tokens.
+Similarly, for recurrent neural networks, before each LSTM layer, we process the sequence of tokens with 1D convolutional layers based on Gaussian filters.
+For both transformers and RNNs, we anneal, during training, the standard deviation of the Gaussian filters to enhance the information propagated through the network.
+This approach mirrors the implementation of CBS for convolutional neural networks.